-The Victim Services Unit, located in the Newport News Commonwealth’s Attorney’s Office, helps to ensure fair and compassionate treatment for crime victims, whether or not an arrest has been made.
-Your role as a victim or witness is important, but the associated responsibilities may be unfamiliar to you.
-We will assist you in understanding the steps involved in bringing your case to trial and with the services available to help you during this difficult time.
+The Victim Services Unit, located in the Newport News Commonwealth’s Attorney’s Office, helps to ensure fair and compassionate treatment for crime victims.
+We will assist you in understanding the steps involved in bringing cases to trial and with the services available to help you during this difficult time.

 We understand that not all crime victims or witnesses want to be involved in the court system; some may wish the case would disappear entirely.
 If that is true for you, know that you are not alone, and many others have been in your position.
 Participation of victims and witnesses is essential to maintaining safe communities, and we are here to support you throughout this process.

 In order to present any case, witnesses must appear in-person at court and testify.
 Frequently, victims of a crime must testify in order to bring justice for themselves and for the safety of their communities.
 Also, persons who witness a crime or who simply know a fact relevant to a crime will also need to come to court and testify.
-Every day dozens of citizens successfully testify in the courts of Newport News.
+Every day dozens of citizens successfully testify in the courts of Newport News, which helps keep their neighborhoods safe.
+Community safety is a partnership that requires citizens to participate in the court process.

 Sometimes victims may want criminal charges to be dropped or dismissed.
 However, the decision to prosecute a case does not rest solely with the victim.
 Our office represents all citizens of Newport News and must pursue justice to help ensure a safe community for everyone.
 We want to support and work with victims and witnesses to ensure fair outcomes, but we cannot always drop charges at a victim’s request.